Sharon-Rose-Simon/Data-Structure-and-Algorithms-Python-Practice-/README.md

 # Skills Used:
 - Python
 - Problem-Solving
-- Version with Git and Github
+- Version Control with Git and Github
 - Data Structures and Algorithms
 - Logical thinking